lmparppei/Beat/Developer Documentation/About Beat.md

 ## Rendering

+Beat originally used parts of the very old Fountain repo, including a modified version of their HTML export code.
+I've since migrated to native AppKit/UIKit rendering using `NSAttributedString`s, text views and `NSLayoutManager` magic.
+Apple hasn't really bothered to document most of that, and there are a lot of quirks you have to navigate around, if you want to change how the rendering works.

+I'm targetting fairly new iOS versions (16+), while keeping macOS requirements quite low (10.15 from 2026 onwards) and that comes with an extra burden: TextKit 2.
+Modern Apple systems automatically use TextKit 2 views, and they did the migration before the system was even ready.
+Editor view is always set to TextKit 1 compatibility mode, but that won't work with rendering on iOS, so there are essentially two overlapping systems.

+On a further fun note, for some insane reason iOS doesn't support text tables.
+On macOS, we're rendering page headers, scene headings and dual dialogue using tables, which is pretty easy. iOS, on the other hand, uses text attachments to mimic table views.
+There is a lot of layout code to keep things correctly in place and retain the metrics of `NSTextTable` cells.

+For the most part, rendering just takes in a `Line` object and turns it into an `NSAttributedString` and that's it.
+The heart of it works out of the box on both systems, it's just the layout that will make you lose your mind.

 # Plugins

 Plugins work through `JavaScriptCore`.
 It's a convoluted system, but the actual plugins are relatively simple.
 They run using a single class, `BeatPlugin`, and most relevant classes have `JSExports` protocols to make them compatible with the plugin API.

-Plugin Library downloads stuff from a hard-coded GitHub repository (see exact URL in the class).
-There is a chance that the plugins could do nefarious things, so all of those plugins are reviewed and approved by me, but Beat can run whatever you feed it. **Supply-chain attack is possible**, but the plugin repo is separate from main app repo, and I can kill plugin support via the release if something bad happens.
+Plugin Library downloads stuff from a hard-coded GitHub repository (see the exact URL in code).
+There is a chance that the plugins could do nefarious things, so all of those plugins are reviewed and approved by me. **Supply-chain attack is possible**, but the plugin repo is separate from main app repo, and I can kill plugin support via the release if something bad happens.

+You can write local plugins yourself, and Beat can run whatever you feed it.

 To be able to provide plugins to end users in the future, you need access to that repository.
-There is a script called `create_json.sh` in plugin repo, which can be used to package all plugins and create the external JSON file, whic is used by Plugin Library to serve the data.
+There is a script called `create_json.sh` in plugin repo, which can be used to package all plugins and create the external JSON file, which is used by Plugin Library to serve the data.

 Most plugin API methods are documented in the GitHub repository Wiki.